membraneframework/membrane_rpicam_plugin/README.md

 end
 ```

-The package depends on rpicam-apps (formerly libcamera-apps) that need to be present on the target system.
+The package depends on rpicam-apps that need to be present on the target system.

 ## Usage